Turn your classroom knowledge into valuable professional experience

 Got the "What do I want to be blues?"

-Making decisions about your career can be a difficult, often bewildering, experience.
-By doing an internship you will get a better sense of what it is you like to do and how you can shine as a professional.
-Solidify your career goals and gain some valuable experience in the process.
+Making decisions about your career can be a difficult and often bewildering experience.
+By doing an internship, you will get a better sense of what it is you like to do and how you can shine as a professional, solidify your career goals and gain some valuable experience in the process.

-Imagine earning a healthy income, paying down your student loans, and financing further education.
+Earn a healthy income - help pay your student loans/fees, and finance further education.

 Enhance your degree

 Participation in an Industrial Practicum (IP) or in an Internship Year in Science (IYS) will be noted on your transcript.
-If you complete two IPs or if you participate in an IYS, the name of your program will change to include the word internship (e.g. Bachelor of Science - Biology - Internship Program).
+For B.Sc. students only - if you complete two IPs or if you participate in an IYS, your program name on your transcript will change to include the Internship Program designation (e.g. Bachelor of Science - Biology - Internship Program).

-- You must be a full time undergraduate student in Science before and after the IP or the IYS is completed.
+- You must be registered as a full time student before and after the IP or the IYS is completed.